isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1237.md

 ---
-title: Vehicle Safety System - GridPlus VSS (8 Vehicle Package)
+title: Globe3 ERP V5.6 - Package (5 Users) (PEPPOL Ready)
 permalink: /productivity-solutions-grant/solutionrepo/solution1237
 ---

 ### Description

-VSS is a comprehensive and user-friendly solution in wireless applications of Global positioning systems, GSM Communication network and expertise in developing and integrating solutions for Vehicle Tracking System, Road Safety and Driver Behavior Management systems, In-vehicle Mobile DVRs that stream live location with video and much more.
-ADAS DSM with AI recognition software will improve driver safety, prevent and reduce the numbers of injuries and accidents.
+Globe3 ERP is a web based, scalable mid-range multi-company, multi-currency, multi-language integrated business management solution comprising of finance, supply chain, projects, CRM, service and production capabilities, that will improve an organization processes immediately with the enhancements and streamline of key business processes and reduction in informational and operational bottlenecks.
+Globe3 ERP is used for multiple countries such as Singapore, Malaysia, Vietnam, China and Hong Kong.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Grid_Plus_20200249_Annex_3_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedTNOSystemsAnnex3CRwef12August2021-_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria